All posts

 • resource tells ChatGPT the name and purpose of your app. sunpeak uses this to register the resource with the MCP server automatically.

 • useToolData is a React hook that gives your component the data ChatGPT sent.
 The generic types <unknown, RecipeData> mean we don’t care about the tool input, but we expect the output to match our RecipeData shape.
-It also returns isLoading, isError, and isCancelled for handling different states.
+It also returns input, isLoading, isError, and isCancelled for handling different states.

 • SafeArea wraps your content with proper insets so it renders correctly across display modes (inline, picture-in-picture, and fullscreen).